ericaweng/joint-metrics-matter/README.md

 and MemoNet via the submodules; see instructions for downloading them in the respective READMEs within the submodule for each method.

-We also include our own pre-trained models for Trajectron++, Y-Net, and PECNet, due to training differences with the original works (we don't use visual scene information).
-You will need to install [Git LFS](https://git-lfs.com/) to download these.

 Joint View Vertically models will also be made available.